 That distinction between these two things, however, is one of the most important concepts to grasp, if you want to get an overview of how the Estonian taxation system will affect you.

 Your status as an e-resident in Estonia is a powerful and valuable digital asset, however it’s critical to understand that e-Residency is not tax residency — it also does not confer any kind of citizenship of Estonia or the EU, nor the right to reside in Estonia (though there is a digital nomad visa you can check out, if you feel like spending time around the exceptional buzz of Estonian business culture.)
-It is your company that is tax resident in Estonia, not you.
+It is your company that is a tax resident in Estonia, not you.
 In fact, some Estonian e-Residents do not pay any tax in Estonia at all.

 That means your individual tax residency is unchanged, and you will almost certainly need to pay personal income tax where you live, regardless of whether that income is being received from your business in Estonia, or any other source.
 You’ll must pay social security too, to support the local services you use (but you won’t have to pay that in Estonia, if you’re already paying it elsewhere in the EU, EEA, Ukraine, Canada, Australia, or Switzerland.)